 I’m Sophie and I am a “Lead UX Architect”.
 (UX = user experience)

 I lead design strategy and product development in multi-skilled agile teams.
 My focus is user experience (both innovative greenfield projects and Kaizen – continuous improvement), while my background is in Computer Engineering.
 I work incredibly well with business leaders and development teams.
+And if you’ve made it this far, that’ll be the last bullshit bingo words you hear from me.

 Contact me / CV / portfolio